Atharva-1911/Controlling-led-by-pyModbus/README.md

 Functions used in the code:
-vModbusSerialClient(): Creates a Modbus RTU client object with the given serial parameters. connect(): Opens the serial connection to the Modbus device. write_register(): Writes the value of led_mask to the specified Modbus holding register. close(): Closes the Modbus serial connection.
+ModbusSerialClient(): Creates a Modbus RTU client object with the given serial parameters. connect(): Opens the serial connection to the Modbus device. write_register(): Writes the value of led_mask to the specified Modbus holding register. close(): Closes the Modbus serial connection.